mimi030/mimi030/README.md

 🌱 I’m currently diving deeper into AI technologies, cloud computing, and full-stack development.

-👯 I’m looking to collaborate on interesting projects that involve Django, React, or any new technologies.

 🛠️ Skills & Tools I use: Python, Django, ASP.NET Framework, or frontend technologies like HTML, CSS, JavaScript, TypeScript, Bootstrap, Tailwind CSS, and jQuery.

 🧑‍💻 I also have experience with C# for backend development and enjoy experimenting with different frameworks.